william-a/git_introduction/README.md

 **Date Last Rev:** 02/18/2020

+**TODO:** On Wed./Thurs. pickup at git status, finalize section about bringing it all together, then start on branches and merging.

 The following notes were written for use on the Windows 10 Platform, using the Git Bash Shell under `git version 2.23.0.windows.1`

 ## Git Basics